+Form No. 168.
 THE WESTERN UNION TELEGRAPH COMPANY.
 23,000 OFFICES IN AMERICA.
 CABLE SERVICE TO ALL THE WORLD.

-This Company TBANSMITS and DELIVERS messages only o. conditions limiting its liability, which have been assented to by the sender of the following messages.
-Errors can be guarded against only by repeating a message back to the sending station for comparison, and the Company will not hold itself liable for errors or delays in transmission or delivery of Unrepeated Messages, beyond the amount of tolls paid thereon, nor in any case where the claim is not presented in writing within sixty days after the message is filed with the Company for transmission.
-This is an UNREPEATED MESSAGE, and is delivered by request of the sender, under the conditions named above.
-ROBERT C. CLOWRY, President and General Manager.
+ompany TBANSMITS and DELIVERS messages only c. conditions limiting its liability, which have been assented to by the sender of the follow can be guarded against only by repeating a message back to the sending station for comparison, and the Company will not hold itself liable for err sion or delivery of Unrepeated Messages, beyond the amount of toils paid thereon, nor is any case where the claim is not presented in writing with nessage is filed with the Company for transmission. au UNREFEATED MESSAGE, and is delivered by request of the sender, under the conditions named above. or transmission.
+E, and is delivered by request of the sender, under the conditions named above.
+ROBERT C. CLOWRY, President and Ceneral Manager.